How to Adapt to Google Algorithm Updates (Without Losing Sleep)

 The second statement proves you actually used the tool.
 The first could’ve been written by an AI that scraped the product website.

 Watch Out: Don’t fabricate experience.
-Google’s algorithm is increasingly good at detecting patterns that suggest fake testing.
+Google’s Gemini 3.5 Flash model and updated SpamBrain detection systems are increasingly good at detecting patterns that suggest fake testing.
 If you haven’t used a product, either use it or don’t write about it.
-The risk of getting caught outweighs any short-term ranking benefit.
+The March 2026 spam update completed in under 20 hours-the fastest spam update ever-and the March 2026 core update followed less than 48 hours later.
+Google’s detection speed is accelerating.

 Technical Foundation (The Stuff That Actually Moves Rankings)